Ebonsignori/torrent-search-cli/README.md

 # Torrent Search and Install

-A tool that lets you search for torrents and open their magnet URL in your torrent client without leaving your CLI.
+A tool that lets you to find torrents without leaving your CLI.

+**NOTE** This app may not work with Windows.

 ## Usage
-Install deps
+Install dependencies

 `npm i`

-Run CLI app
+Start the CLI tool

 `npm start`